The Ultimate Corgis Guide in Malaysia (care tips, price & breed info)

 Are you thinking of buying or adopting a pet Corgi?
 Have you always wondered what it's like to have these precious pups around?

 If yes, read on to find out more about these lovable, munchkin-like dogs and whether they are the perfect pet for your home.

-We will be looking at all things Corgi-related — what makes them so popular, different types of corgis, their behaviour and tips on caring for corgis to ensure that they are happy and healthy.
+We will be looking at all things Corgi-related — their history and origins, who are the ideal owners, compatibility with children and other pets, common health problems, different types of corgis, their behaviour and tips on caring for corgis to ensure that they are happy and healthy.

 The word Corgi originated from Welsh, which means dwarf dog, where ‘cor’ means dwarf and ‘ci’ (later evolved to ‘gi’) means dog.
 The Welsh Corgi is a well-known dog breed with a long body and short legs.